Orlandov87/Preworks/README.md

 The following **additional** features are implemented:

-- [X] List anything else that you can get done to improve the app functionality!
-- You're able to split the bill with different amount.
+- You're able to split the bill.

 ## Video Walkthrough